 Dr Thomas Mathew joins our practice as a GP registrar training towards fellowship with the Royal Australian College of General Practitioners.
 Graduating with Honours from Monash University in 2013 he has gained a broad range of experience and skills through hospital and GP work undertaken over the last 7 years.
 Dr Mathew has recently obtained his Diploma in Dermatology and is completing certificates in Skin Cancer Medicine and Dermoscopy.

 Dr Boris Eskandari-Marandi is one of two Practice Principles at Littlehampton Medical Centre.
 He holds a Fellowship of the Royal Australian College of GPs and a Master of Medicine in the field of Primary Care Skin Cancer Medicine.

 Dr Boris graduated from Flinders University in 1993.
 He then spent the following 7 years working at the Flinders Medical Centre, Royal Adelaide Hospital, Queen Elizabeth Hospital and The Lyell McEwin Hospital gaining experience in a broad range of medical specialties.
 He moved to the Adelaide Hills in 2000 and has been a member of the Littlehampton team ever since.
 He is also an accredited supervisor for GP Registrars and is involved in teaching medical students at the clinic.
 Dr Boris has a special interest in skin cancer medicine and runs skin cancer clinics twice a week.
 He also consults four days a week, including some Saturdays, in all areas of general practice.
-He provides regular visits to Sash Ferguson and Oakfield Nursing Homes in Mt Barker, as well as Hahndorf Nursing Home and St Paul Nursing Homes in Hahndorf and also takes part in inpatient management of patients at Mt Barker DSM Hospital.
+He provides regular visits to Sash Ferguson and Oakfield Nursing Homes in Mt Barker, and the Hahndorf Residential Care Facility in Hahndorf and also takes part in the inpatient management of patients at Mt Barker DSM Hospital.